planetlabs/viewpoints/README.md

 Try it out [live!](https://planetlabs.github.io/viewpoints/)

 When the page loads you'll see a button to upload a csv file.
-There are several interested data sets curated [here](https://github.com/MattFerraro/csv) and many more [here](https://catalog.data.gov/dataset?res_format=CSV)
+There are several interesting data sets curated [on github](https://github.com/MattFerraro/csv) and many more [from data.gov](https://catalog.data.gov/dataset?res_format=CSV)

 # To Run: